 Why Are AP Chemistry Labs Important?

 AP Chemistry labs are crucial for understanding chemical concepts and supporting scientific evidence.
 The College Board mandates that AP Chemistry teachers allocate at least 25% of instructional time to lab investigations.
-These inquiry-based labs, outlined in the AP Chemistry lab manual, provide students with practice in designing experiments, collecting and analyzing data, and refining scientific explanations.
-With 16 inquiry-based labs2 available, students gain valuable hands-on experience in "doing science."
-This practical approach is integral for preparing students for the AP Chemistry exam, which evaluates both their science practice skills and content knowledge development.
+These inquiry-based labs, outlined in the AP Chemistry lab manual, provide you with practice in designing experiments, collecting and analyzing data, and refining scientific explanations.

 AP Chemistry Lab Materials

-What labs are in AP Chemistry?
+What Lab Investigations Are in AP Chemistry?

 Investigation 1: Spectroscopy